GPSnoopy/BelgianChocolateDuke3D/README.md

 **Windows**

 Out of the box, MIDI music will play fine on Windows.
 By default, it will use [Microsoft GS Wavetable Synth](https://impossible-music.fandom.com/wiki/Microsoft_GS_Wavetable_Synth), which sounds surprisingly okay.
-However if you want to use another soundfont (such as the one above), install [OmniMIDI](https://officialblackmidi.fandom.com/wiki/OmniMIDI), load the soundfont and select the OmniMIDI mapper via `Tools -> ??? -> ???`.
+However if you want to use another soundfont (such as the one above), install [OmniMIDI](https://officialblackmidi.fandom.com/wiki/OmniMIDI), load the soundfont and select the OmniMIDI mapper via `Extensions -> OmniMapper control panel -> Map mapper to device -> OmniMIDI`.

 **Linux**